Finite quotients of abelian varieties with a Calabi-Yau resolution: Cyclicity of the pointwise stabilizers of loci of codimension 3 and 4

 \demode{Proposition \ref{prop-card}.}{It is straightforward from Lemma \ref{lem-5sylow} and Lemma \ref{lem-2sylow}.}

 The following Lemma and Proposition show that if $7$ divides $|F|$, i.e., if $F$ contains a junior element of order 7, then $F$ is cyclic generated by one junior element of order 7.

-\lem[lem-syl7factors]{Let $B$ be an abelian fourfold, and let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ acting freely in codimension $2$, containing no junior element of order $3$.
+\lem[lem-syl7factors]{Let $B$ be an abelian fourfold, and let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ acting freely in codimension $2$ with determinant one, containing no junior element of order $3$.
 Suppose that $7$ divide $|F|$.
 Let $S$ be a $7$-Sylow subgroup of $F$.
 Then there is a normal subgroup $N$ of $F$ such that $F=N\rtimes S$.}

 \demo{By Burnside's normal complement theorem \cite[10.1.8]{Robinson}, it is enough to show that $N_F(S)=C_F(S)$.